COVID-19 Vaccinations - please see our COVID-19 Vaccination page for all up to date information

 Anosmia is the loss of or a change in your normal sense of smell.
 It can also affect your sense of taste as the two are closely linked.

-Please note currently, Summer 2020, we are experiencing a higher than normal demand for appointments.
-You will be seen as soon as possible, please give the appointments team as much information about your illness as possible to help them give priority to those patients who are very unwell and need to see a nurse or doctor soon.
-If you arrange a telephone appointment please keep your phone with you, note we cannot give you a precise time, the call will come from a withheld number and we may not be able to ring you back.
+Please note currently, because of booking COVID vaccinations, we are experiencing a higher than normal demand on our telephone system.
+We have arranged for more staff to answer the telephones but you may still experience a delay in getting through for which we apologise.
+Your call will be answered as soon as possible.
+If it is not for a COVID vaccination please give the appointments team as much information about your illness as possible to help them give priority to those patients who are very unwell and need to see a nurse or doctor soon.
+If you arrange a telephone appointment please keep your phone with you.
+Please note we cannot give you a precise time, the call will come from a withheld number and we may not be able to ring you back.
 Thank you.

 Jhoots pharmacy in Brock Street (27th July 2020)